20 Innovative Alternative Work Schedules Managers should know

 Criteria for Choosing the Right Schedule

 So how do you pick the right alternative work schedule?
 Consider your business needs first.
-If you're in customer service, 24/7 availability might be crucial.
+If you’re in customer service, 24/7 availability might be crucial.
+A fixed schedule, which defines standard working hours, may suit business needs better than a flexible schedule, which allows employees to vary their hours.
 Then think about your employees.
 Survey them, discuss options, and perhaps even run a pilot program.
 Evaluate productivity, employee satisfaction, and cost implications before making a decision.

 Overview of 20 Alternative Work Schedules